Skip to continue

 The challenge

-Most GNSS systems cannot provide positional accuracy to less than 10 metres when they are close to large objects.
-This is due to signal blocking and multipath errors (the latter occur when satellite navigation signals are reflected off nearby structures such as bridges, buildings and other ships).
-Jamming or spoofing of GNSS signals also present a risk.
-Jamming is a form of interference from external signals such as radio waves or cellular communication links, while spoofing is a type of cyber-attack, in which intentionally incorrect information about a ship’s location or time zone is communicated to a ship on an identical frequency band.
+Most GNSS systems cannot provide positional accuracy to less than 10m when they are close to large objects, due to signal blocking and multipath errors (the latter occur when satellite navigation signals are reflected off nearby structures such as bridges, buildings and other ships).
+Jamming or spoofing of GNSS signals also present a risk, through interference from external signals or by delivering intentionally incorrect information about a ship’s location or time zone on an identical frequency band.
 These signals can lead navigation systems to make inappropriate decisions and leave them vulnerable to theft or hijacking.

-Of course, attempts have been made to overcome the issues surrounding GNSS navigation.
-Typically, these use onboard sensors for a more local approach.
-The most commonly used are cameras and lidar, both of which – in certain operating windows – provide detailed information about the vessel's environment.
-However, these sensors also have limitations, and create vulnerabilities.
-Cameras and lidar have limited detection ranges and can struggle with the adverse weather conditions often present in marine environments, such as fog and rain.
-Glare from light reflected from the water’s surface, or when the sun is low in the sky, can also be problematic.
+To overcome the issues surrounding GNSS navigation, typically, onboard sensors are used such as cameras and lidar, both of which – in certain operating windows – provide detailed information about the vessel’s environment.
+However, these sensors also have limitations and create vulnerabilities.
+Cameras and lidar have limited detection ranges and can struggle with the adverse weather conditions often present in marine environments.
+Additionally, glare from light reflected from the water’s surface, or when the sun is low in the sky, can also be problematic.

 How will it work?

-Terran360 works by building a radar map, which allows it to specify the vessel’s position with centimetre level accuracy, using just a single sensor.
-Terran360 does not need a global positioning system or any infrastructure: it comprises a single 360° radar sensor and a small, low-power processing unit.
-Typical maritime applications for Terran360 range from small, un-manned surface vessels on inland waterways to large cargo ships navigating ports.
+Radar localisation works by building a radar map, which allows it to specify the vessel’s position with centimetre-level accuracy, without a global positioning.
+Typical maritime applications for radar localisation range from small, unmanned surface vessels on inland waterways to large cargo ships navigating ports.

-Terran360 can permit the autonomous navigation of boats in environments where GNSS cannot operate, in any weather conditions and at any time of day (or night).
+Radar localisation can permit the autonomous navigation of boats in environments where GNSS cannot operate, in any weather conditions and at any time of day (or night).
 This improves vessel productivity, since it allows work 24 hrs a day without worry about unreliable GNSS positioning or sensor failures.
-What’s more, when vessels take the most efficient routes they produce fewer emissions – so Terran360 can also help operators to achieve their sustainability goals.
+What’s more, when vessels take the most efficient routes they produce fewer emissions, helping operators to achieve their sustainability goals.

 Other benefits include:

-• GNSS-free: Terran360 is a robust localisation solution that lets any vessel know where it is, in any environment, based solely on radar data.
+• GNSS-free: robust localisation that lets any vessel know where it is, in any environment, based solely on radar data.

 • No infrastructure-required: zero dependence on external systems makes deployment simple, fast and cost-effective.